Writing Place Online

 Interdisciplinary Writing Groups

 The Graduate Writing Place runs a number of Interdisciplinary Writing Groups for PhD students who have already completed their coursework.
-We are currently accepting applications to earn a spot in one of these groups in winter 2025.
-Applications are due on Thursday, December 5.
+We are currently accepting applications to earn a spot in one of these groups in spring 2025.
+Applications are due on Tuesday, March 11.

 Interdisciplinary Writing Groups are comprised of Northwestern PhD students who meet for two hours on a weekly basis to discuss and provide feedback on their own and fellow group members’ writing and writing processes.
 Groups are comprised of 5-6 members, and while no group contains more than one student from a single department/program, each group will be comprised of members who share either a qualitative or quantitative research focus.
 The groups are facilitated by Graduate Writing Fellows—advanced PhD Candidates from across the university.